keington/keington/README.md

 ### Hi there 👋

-I'm a Java and Golang developer, and I'd like to make some contributions for Java open source and share some thoughts on my blog and github.
+I'm a Java and Golang developer, and I'd like to make some contributions for open source and share some thoughts on my blog and github.

 ### Find me